ConvertKit/convertkit-wordpress/readme.txt

 = Does this plugin require a paid service? =

-Yes, for it to work you must first have an account on ConvertKit.com
+No. You must first have an account on ConvertKit.com, but you do not have to use a paid plan!

 == Screenshots ==